We see a mailbox with a different mailbox type in Exchange on-premises and Exchange Online.…

-Check the .NET Framework version through Registry Editor
+Check .NET Framework version with Registry Editor

 Start Registry Editor on your Exchange Server.
 Go to the following path:

 If the Full subkey isn’t present, you don’t have the .NET Framework 4.5 or later installed.

 Check for a DWORD entry named Release.
 If it exists, then you have .NET Framework 4.5 or later installed.
 Its value is a release key that corresponds to a particular version of the .NET Framework.
 In the following figure, for example, the value of the Release entry is 528049.
 The release key for .NET Framework 4.8 is 528040.
 It means that the system is running .NET Framework 4.8.

 To determine whether a minimum version of the .NET Framework is present, use the smallest RELEASE DWORD value for that version.
 See the table list below.

 Run PowerShell as administrator.
 Run the following command.